Tarneet-549/Unique-Minds-Connect/README.md

 Adding more diverse quiz categories and game types.
 Improving the adaptive learning algorithm for even more personalized content delivery.
 Enhancing the emotion recognition accuracy with advanced deep learning models.
+This README provides an overview of the project, highlighting its main components, features, installation, and usage instructions.